Adult Day Program

 Fees & Joining Elderwise

-The day program fees are $90/day (or $45/day reduced rate for those with an income at or below $1500/month - based on available space).
+The day program fees are $90/day (or $45/day reduced rate for those with an income at or below $1500/month - based on availability).
 This includes a ratio of 2 experienced facilitators for up to 8 participants, a graciously served lunch, two snacks and skilled facilitation of therapeutic artistic work (including art supplies), carefully-guided exercise and focused discussion.
 Our day program is considered an adult day care by long term care insurance providers.

 We welcome new participants from the Puget Sound region who seek community due to cognitive or physical change, or personal loss, and who thrive in a small group.
 Our participants typically live at home with a spouse who serves as the primary care partner, with working family members, or within retirement communities or adult family homes.